KurtE/Raspberry_Pi/Readme.md

 http://www.amazon.com/dp/B002R33VWW/ref=pe_175190_21431760_M3T1_ST1_dp_1

 I did not find any valid packages to install the ALSA, so I did it manually:

     wget ftp://ftp.alsa-project.org/pub/lib/a...1.0.25.tar.bz2
     tar jxf alsa-lib-1.0.25.tar.bz2
     cd alsa-lib-1.0.25
     ./configure
     make install

+Recently someone else solved this by uninstalling and re-installing alsa-dev package:

+    opkg install alsa-dev

+Update: Not sure if I will need to do this again, but from the beagle bone forum, a better way would be to:

+    apt-get source libasound2
+    cd alsa-lib-1.0.25
+    // if you want debug symbols
+    export DEB_BUILD_OPTION=nostrip noopt debug
+    dpkg-buildpackage -rfakeroot -uc -us -j8 -aarmhf

+    // The dpkg-buildpackage uses the settings a patches in the debian folder and builds the library as intended
+    // This commands creates Debian packages in the parent folder.

+    cd ..
+    sudo dpkg -i libasound2* deb

 This did not set the USB device to be default sound device, I used the command: aplay -L to list the nodes.
 From which I created the configuration file: /etc/asound.conf

     pcm.!default sysdefault:Device

 Next up, install ESpeak, which also relies on a library portaudio.
 I downloaded the most recent package for portaudio from www.portaudio.com.
 I extracted it and then:

     ./configure
     make install

 I downloaded espeak-1.47.11-source.zip from sourceforge.net.
 After I extracted the stuff from the zip file and copied down the sources, I then did:

     ./configure
     make clean
     make